duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Look at the diagnostic tool to ensure the messaging status of the Duckiebots are `OK` where data was received in the last 10 seconds.
 If the Duckiebot messages does not appear in the list, then it was likely not configured properly.
 Sometimes this is due to connection issues.

 ### Step 10: Shut everything off
+You can stop the `cslam-acquisition` containers on the watchtowers with the `watchtowers_stop.sh` script in the `duckietown-cslam/scripts` folder.
+Before that check if all the watchtowers you are using are in the `array` in the script.

+You can then stop the processing of your Duckiebot images and odometry by pressing <kbd>Ctrl</kbd>-<kbd>C</kbd> and executing:

+`docker-compose -f docker-compose-duckiebot-x86.yml down`

 ## Troubleshooting {#demo-cslam-troubleshooting}